geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Shot like a falling meteor thro' the sky.

 The king meanwhile, with sad yet haughty look, 650
-To Henry gave the fatal Veil, and spoke :
+To Henry gave the fatal Veil, and spoke:
-" Fate crowns thy arms, proud mortal ; I resign
+" Fate crowns thy arms, proud mortal; I resign
-" The precious pledge that makes perfection thine ;
+" The precious pledge that makes perfection thine;
 " Fool that I was, to risk the chance of arms,
 " My dear bought right, and those unequall'd charms !
 " Hence, daring warrior, to thy native land —